 - The flexibility of individual roles on the team

 - Short lead times to emphasize timely planning and analysis

 - Process buffers and flow diagrams to diagnose process weaknesses and areas of improvement

 - Use process buffers and flow diagrams to expose process weaknesses and identify opportunities for improvement

 - Emphasize cycle time predictability

 - Use policies to make process step transitions clearer

 Swimlanes organize the lifecycle of the task into columns across from the phases of each groups of tasks in rows.
 The swimlane intersection makes is easy to visualize the status of a task and the relative phase that it belongs to.

 Swimlane view also allows for tasks to be redistributed across both statuses and phases (in the example of Nifty, these phases are called “Milestones”) in a single action.
 This might occur when a shift in priorities moves a feature into a new sprint, be it an earlier or later release.

-In summary, Scrumban is an effective and efficient solution for teams who appreciate the structure of Scrum with the flexibility of a flow-based method such as Kanban.
-It’s also perfect for teams who are transitioning from Scrum to Kanban as it provides a nice mid-way point between the two.
-Many teams use Scrumban and Swimlane view as a transition point between a less mature and more mature Agile project management practice.
+Scrumban is an effective and efficient solution for teams who appreciate the structure of Scrum with the flexibility of a flow-based methods.
+It’s also great for teams who are transitioning from Scrum to Kanban as it provides a nice mid-way point between the two.
+Many teams use Scrumban and Swimlane views together as a transition point between a less mature and more mature Agile project management practice.